The Supreme Court Justice was treated for lung cancer last year.

 People who’ve previously been diagnosed with cancer typically must undergo years of routine bloodwork and testing to ensure the cancer hasn’t recurred or spread.

 Doctors occasionally use tumor markers — a type of test that tracks chemicals in your blood made by tumor cells — to understand how treatments are working, predict a person’s chance of recovery, and monitor the cancer for recurrence.

 In Ginsburg’s case, doctors were likely using tumor markers to ensure the pancreatic cancer wasn’t coming back, health experts believe.

 “The most likely scenario is she was getting routine tumor marker follow up because of her history of having had pancreas cancer,” suspects Dr. Elliot Newman, the chief of surgical oncology, pancreas, and hepatobiliary surgery at Lenox Hill Hospital.

 Interestingly, many oncologists may stop testing tumor markers if someone is cancer-free for 5 years.

 It’s also very rare for a cancer survivor to have normal tumor marker levels for 10 years and then experience a sudden increase, as the case may be with Ginsburg, according to Dr. Anton Bilchik, a surgical oncologist, professor of surgery, chief of gastrointestinal research, and chief of medicine at John Wayne Cancer Institute at Providence Saint John’s Health Center, told Healthline.

-Doctors may have also identified the cancer via a liver function test, or a blood test that essentially assesses the overall health of the liver.
+Doctors may have also identified the cancer via a

 “Other blood tests such as an increase in liver function tests, specifically bilirubin [a chemical made by the liver], would suggest that the tumor may be obstructing (blocking) the bile duct and therefore causing the liver enzymes to increase,” Bilchik told Healthline.